 So those are my top 7 family friendly festivals in the North!
 I hope you like them.
 A lot of them are being held on that second weekend in July limiting your choices a little.
 I think we will attend either Little Lindi or Kendall Calling.

-For family festivals further afield check out my friend Colette’s festival blog post.
+For family festivals further afield check out my friend Colette’s post about UK festivals this July.

 Have you been to any of these festivals before?
 Let me know what you thought in the comments.
 Are you going to any festivals with your kids this year?
 Let me know which ones, especially if I’ve missed any great ones!